 Independent contractors typically can work from any location, at any time.
 ICs can work for multiple companies at once and are often paid per project or with a flat fee.
 Companies have the right to control the result of IC work, but the IC maintains the right to control what work will be done and how it will be done.
 If your work matches these descriptions of an independent contractor, you will be subject to the Self-Employment Tax.

 The rule is if any client paid you $600 or more during the fiscal year, they will send you a Form 1099-MISC by Jan 31.
 If you do not receive a 1099 from your employer, you should request one.
 Even if you don’t receive a 1099, you should report all earned income to avoid penalties.

 For a more comprehensive explanation of 1099 forms, check out this blog post.

 As an independent contractor, you have a lot to worry about financially.
 You are responsible for billing, tax forms, etc. Let ZipBooks take some of the financial stress off your plate with our easy-to-use invoicing, bookkeeping and growth services!

 In addition to our free accounting software, you have the option to sign up for ZipBooks Pros which gives you real-time feedback which is published to the web.
 We’ve made it easy for you to invite customers to review you on Google, Yelp and Facebook.
 We publish those reviews with ZipBooks Pros and make them available to everyone, so they can easily find and hire you.

 If you are an employer looking to hire freelancers, ZipBooks can help you simplify your invoicing, payment and tax processing.
-ZipBooks allows you to flag transactions as a 1009 expense and tag vendors as 1099 Contractors.
+ZipBooks is a free QuickBooks alternative that allows you to flag transactions as a 1009 expense and tag vendors as 1099 Contractors.